Tips and Resources for Parents and Caregivers of Students

 - Recognize that this is a normal stage of development and that your student may need some time to adjust to a more independent lifestyle.
 Developing an adult relationship with your student is an important goal, as this a natural time of change between caregiver and student.

 - Remember that this is an opportunity to explore new hobbies and interests and to deepen your connection to your partner and other children.
-If this is your last child, or only child to leave home, recognize that this can be a wonderful time to spend enriching and enjoying this new phase of your life.
+If this is your last or only child to leave home, recognize that this can be a wonderful time to spend enriching and enjoying this new phase of your life.
 This is a normal life stage, so do not feel guilty if you carve out time for yourself and enjoy the freedom that comes from an empty nest.

 - Keeping your student updated with news from home can be helpful in fostering a sense of connection to home and family.
 Try not to spend this time discussing problems, or uncertainties you are having during this transition, as your student is also facing new emotional challenges and it may not be helpful for them to worry about you, as well.
 However, keeping them updated to changes at home can help to foster trust and a sense of connection to home as they are navigating their own changes in college.

 - Transition from problem-solver to coach.
-It is not unusual for college students to call home when things are not going well, reminding them of the many resources on campus, such as the Counseling Center, Campus Ministry, the Center for Diversity, Justice, and Sustainability, academic advisors, R.A.’s and R.D.’s, as well as other support groups and clubs on campus that can help students to learn valuable problem solving skills, is a healthy way of supporting your student without managing their challenges for them.
+It is not unusual for college students to call home when things are not going well, reminding them of the many resources on campus, such as Counseling Services, Campus Ministry, the Center for Diversity, Justice, and Sustainability, academic advisors, R.A.’s and R.D.’s, as well as other support groups and clubs on campus that can help students to learn valuable problem solving skills, is a healthy way of supporting your student without managing their challenges for them.
 Students are often more capable of doing this than caregivers first realize.
 There will be great pleasure and peace of mind in watching your student grow into their own problem solver.

 - Finally, for symptoms of depression, sadness and grief, seeking counseling from a mental health professional is an important option, as you transition into a ‘new normal’.